yujansaya/diarization_sentiment_analyse/README.md

 * scikit-learn: A machine learning library for Python.

 ## Final thoughts

-It was a very interesting assignment.
-Unfortunately, I have used all free credits in Google Cloud for my previous projects (from different emails, ouch).
-But I would definitely deploy it on App engine, amending the existing code by adding google cloud storage client and bucket for user uploads.
-The main challenge was that I had several assignments to be done within almost the same timeframe.
-But I managed my time accordingly.
-The problem that I faced is with speechbrain library, it was giving me the error that no library was imported.
-But it turned out the problem was the new version of speechbrain (i.e. >= 1.0.0) and the pyannote importing from speechbrain.inference for version 1.0 or higher, and fallbacks to speechbrain.pretrained.
-For that reason I pinned the speechbrain version in requirements.txt.
-Although while testing I was using version 1 and ammended pyannote library on my local machine.

 Upon finishing the project, I reflected on the following points: